What homeschool subjects do you need to teach?

 Our weekly routine includes a group family time and we encourage you to nurture your child’s faith, however we have left it up to you to decide how you want to do that.
 We also alert parents to sections of the curriculum that they may like to pre-read, review or discuss prior to a lesson.

 A number of families not professing to the Christian faith use My Homeschool courses and enjoy our homeschool programs.
 Some adapt aspects to better align with their family’s beliefs and values and see the value of teaching their children about God as a part of their broad educational feast.
-Our curriculum was written to give all your child a rich education.
+Our curriculum was written to give all children a rich education.

 Many of our homeschool resources are secular.
 We have done our best to choose wholesome books that provide good role models and teach character.
 We do not exclusively use Christian resources.
 We do not emphasise religion but our history books will have some religious themes because of the period in which they are set.